PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 }
 ```

+> Note: `FileOptions.DeleteOnClose` is used when opening the sentinel file,
+so the sentinel file will be removed after being used as a lock.

 With the file lock, only one process can get in the guarded `using` block at a given time.
 So only one process will be creating the file `_update_<version>_<publish-date>`, or renaming an old such file to reflect the new version.
 Yes, other processes could be looking at the old file name (when a `pwsh` session tries to print a notification),
-or working with an outdated `FileInfo` object (another update check tries to do a pre-validation).
+or working with an outdated file name (another update check tries to do a pre-validation).
 But it's fine for that to happen:

 - In the former case, that particular `pwsh` session will show a notification about an outdated version,